 The Lowdown: Once Colorado’s warm weather finally disappears for the season, Skyline Park’s beer garden goes into hibernation and the area transforms into the Downtown Denver Rink.
 Back for its ninth year in a row, this ice rink is located right in the heart of Denver and gives you the perfect opportunity to hit the ice after you’ve finished all your holiday shopping.
 Don’t forget to stop by for the live bands and DJ’s every Friday night, and check their website for special events such as snowga (snow yoga) and Broomball games.

-When: Tentative opening date is December 15.
+When: Tentative opening date is TBD.
 Always check the ice report on Evergreen recreation’s website before going.

 Where: Evergreen Lake, 29612 Upper Bear Creek Rd, Evergreen